slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 it may be pop psychology stuff, but it’s convenient for my point so in the spirit of American politics I will treat it as fact.

 > *'Um partido é considerado populista, se apresenta a vida política como uma luta entre uma massa de cidadãos virtuosos e uma elite mal-intencionada e venal.'*
-> *'Multicultural is by absurdum the true monocultural.' -- EF*
 > *'Não há direitos sem obrigações e viceversa.' -- EF* -->